Adityapratapsingh28/Car-selling-price-prediction/README.md

-# Car-selling-price-prediction
+## Car-selling-price-prediction
-This Repository contains a ML model which will predict the selling price of a second hand car based on the features as - km_driven fuel,seller_type,owner.
+This Repository contains a ML model which will predict the selling price of a second hand car based on the features like - km_driven , fuel , seller_type , owner.
+Polynomial Regression Algorihtm is used to train the model and test upon varoius testing datasets.

 Kaggle link of dataset - https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho

-##STEP BY STEP PROCESS FOLLOWED TO TRAIN THE MODEL
+## Structure of the model

 1. Download and load the dataset
 2. Data Preparation and Cleaning
 3. Changing the column values of dataset for model training